lexsac/lexsac/README.md

 # Hi there 👋

 I'm Lexsa, a recent full-stack software engineering grad with a passion for building beautiful, functional products.
-After seven years spent in performance marketing, I was ready for a new challenge and decided to pursue my years-long dream of learning how to code.
+As a former performance marketer, I spent years working alongside engineers to optimize our digital products for customer growth.
+I finally decided to pursue my years-long dream of learning how to code myself, and I am so glad I did.
+I absolutely love learning new technologies and pushing myself to become a better engineer each and every day.
 My goal is to build cool things, work with great people, and learn as much as I possibly can along the way.

 ##